NanoSector/b250m-opencore-config/README.md

 - [WhateverGreen](https://github.com/acidanthera/WhateverGreen): Required for proper functioning of both the integrated graphics card in headless/connectorless mode, and the RX580

 # Current issues
-## Netflix
-Netflix in Safari doesn't work with error `S7363-1260-FFFFD089`. `shikigva=80` added in [WhateverGreen 1.3.6](https://github.com/acidanthera/WhateverGreen/releases/tag/1.3.6) might be able to fix this.
-However, this hangs my GPU as soon as Safari starts rendering any site.
-This still happens in 1.3.7.

-Using an iMac Pro SMBIOS with iGPU disabled might potentially fix this as it circumvents the iGPU, using the AMD GPU directly.
-I'll potentially look into this on a clean reinstall.

 ## Bluetooth lag (fixed-ish)
 The Fenvi card seems to have issues with Bluetooth.
 A ton of stuttering can be observed with a Magic Trackpad 2 and Logitech MX Master.
 A workaround is to connect the card to a 5GHz(?)
 Wi-Fi network, even if you are using Ethernet.